percona/postgres/contrib/pg_tde/documentation/docs/how-to/uninstall.md

     Two restarts are required to uninstall properly if WAL encryption was enabled:

-    - First: to re-enable `pg_tde` and disable WAL encryption safely
+    - First to disable WAL encryption
-    - Second: to finalize removal of the shared library
+    - Second to remove the `pg_tde` library